jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 - T
 - Get ready to ignite

-hint: create an array, then use a loop to iterate over it.
+hint: create an **something**, then use a **something** to iterate over it.

-#### 7. MTA.
+#### 7. Let's take the Subway.
 Write out the JavaScript that would do the following. :station:

 - When the script is run a menu should be prompted displaying:
   - A list of three trains - `The (L) Train, The (N) Train, The (S)ix Train`
   - The prompt ask the user to make their selection
 - When the user enters: `L`
-  - The console should output a message containing the user's selection labeled as L train
+  - An alert should output a message containing the user's selection labeled as L train
-  - The second console output should contain the following:
+  - A console log output should contain the following:
     - `8th Ave`
     - `6th Ave`
     - `Union Square`